anyproto/anytype-heart/docs/ExportArchiveUnpacker.md

-## Exported archives converter tool
+## Exported Archives unpacking tool

 Anytype allows user to export desired objects whether in _JSON_ or _PROTOBUF_ formats.

 Most of exported archives contain objects stored in _PROTOBUF_ format, as it is encoded and lightweight.
 However, if you need to convert an exported archive to see all objects in _JSON_ format you can use **archiveconverter** tool.

-CLI can run in two modes.
+Program is located in [cmd/archiveunpacker](../cmd/archiveunpacker) folder.
+CLI can run in two modes:

 ### Unpack
 ```bash